microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDevice.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Get-EntraDevice cmdlet gets a device from Microsoft Entra ID.
+the Get-EntraDevice cmdlet gets a device from Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Get a device by ID